frontendpatterns/frontendpatterns.dev/src/content/patterns/semantic-html.md

 ## Solution

-Apply the Semantic HTML pattern by using correct HTML elements to convey meaning and structure before reaching for ARIA attributes, and reinforce it with concise examples or tests.
+Use correct HTML elements to convey meaning and structure before reaching for ARIA attributes.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.